 194 Southgate Road, London N1 3HT (020 7249 7191)

-A recently revamped Dalston/Islington pub from the owners of the Hemingway on Victoria Park Road, the Hunter S is done out in similar jazzy, comfortable style.
+A revamped Dalston/Islington pub from the owners of the Hemingway on Victoria Park Road, the Hunter S is done out in similar jazzy, comfortable style.
 Hearty food is served, and it’s got a cosy feel.

 ‘They’ve gone completely over the top with the taxidermy in this civilised new-generation pub,’ says Daniel.
 ‘The mega chandelier and lots of attention to detail gives this a feeling of grandeur.
 And the loos – whoa!’